 Read the exciting tale of every session!
 Our faithful scribe transcribes every detail of the game for your review.
 PDF and frequently NSFW.

 Each player is playing two characters.
 One is part of the official Galactic Concord staff of the space station – captain, engineer, security chief, doctor, etc. The other is one of the other notables – especially ambassadors from the other stellar nations.
-This is pretty cool in that we get two experiences in one – I think of the first group as the more “Star Trek” cast and the second as more the “Babylon 5″ cast.
+This is pretty cool in that we get two experiences in one – I think of the first group as the more “Star Trek” cast and the second as more the “Babylon 5” cast.
+Check them all out in depth!

 Alternity is a science fiction RPG that TSR/Wizards put out briefly from 1998 to 2000.
 They managed to crank out a large number of products in that short time.
 Blessedly, unlike the later d20 Future, it’s not “D&D mechanics with the serial numbers filed off.”
 It has a solid system well suited to the skill-heavy approach of a SF game.